OpenBankProject/API-Explorer/README.md

 * Alternatively you can do File -> New -> Project from VCS and checkout the project directly from github.

+* Alternatively you can do File -> Open Folder and select the folder that contains pom.xml *This is the currently recommended method*

 * When / if prompted for SDK, choose Java 1.8 (and Scala 2.11) otherwise keep the defaults.
 Use the Maven options.
 Do not change the project name etc.

 * If you see a message about an unmanaged pom.xml, click the option to let Maven manage it.